 Because you are not certifiably insane or clinically depressed you will not be deliberately self-harming.

-You therefor have reasons (note I did not say ‘Good reasons’) for maintaining your current behaviours and beliefs.
+You therefor have reasons (note these may not be ‘Good reasons’) for maintaining your current behaviours and beliefs.
 Indeed, your current behaviours and beliefs are perfectly acceptable to you right now – even comfortable – and all your ‘coulda, shoulda oughta’ thoughts will remain just that ….
 Thoughts.

 So, the question is ‘How do I turn an ‘I ought to do’ into an ‘I Am doing’ and mean it?

 There’s a few things we can do for ourselves when embarking on a journey of change in habit, whether behaviour or belief based.
 I wonder if this brief story helps:

 Surfing on the edge of chaos instead of enjoying the ride

 Years ago when I was learning how to windsurf I was spending a lot of time and inordinate reserves of energy in just attempting to stand up, stay standing up and falling off the board; usually after drifting a long way from where I started and always in the opposite direction of where I was hoping to go!

 I was persistent (a strength and a weakness) with this new ‘Falling of the windsurfer’ sport, despite my pride and my body hurting.
 Then, one day, a friend said as I came ashore bruised, battered and kna****ed